 Possible side effects of Klonopin include:

-• Frequent urination
+- Frequent urination

-• Saliva production
+- Saliva production

-• Dizziness
+- Dizziness

-• Muscle pain
+- Muscle pain

-• Decreased coordination
+- Decreased coordination

 The side effects someone experiences can depend on the dosage and their metabolism.
 Likewise, an individual’s dosage and metabolism can also impact how they respond to cannabis.
-The similar ways in which the two substances affect the body has raised questions among many consumers and medical practitioners about how Klonopin and cannabis may interact.
+The similar ways in which the two substances affect the body have raised questions among many consumers and medical practitioners about how Klonopin and cannabis may interact.

 Klonopin and Weed Interaction

 Many patients who combine these two medications notice magnified side effects.
-For example, cannabis often makes people feel more relaxed and drowsy, and may help reduce anxiety.
+For example, cannabis often makes people feel more relaxed and drowsy and may help reduce anxiety.
 Klonopin can exert these same effects, but usually at a much higher level.
 Individuals on either of these substances may experience slowed response times.

 Another reason weed can increase the effects of Klonopin has to do with the body’s metabolism.
 When consumed as an edible, cannabis has the ability to interact with certain liver enzymes, which can cause the body to break down Klonopin at a slower rate.
 This can result in more prominent effects (including more prominent side effects).